 This section also pertains to the App but it will also apply to the keyboard as long as the keyboard has been accommodated by the user loading the ‘US International QWERTY layout keyboard‘ keyboard driver on their PC.

-By way of an example, let us consider the US International QWERTY layout keyboard, which has been installed as the App’s default keyboard layout.
+By way of a Training example, let us consider the US International QWERTY layout keyboard, which has been installed as the App’s default keyboard layout.
 Consider the key with the ‘U’ character.
 If the user presses Alt Gr and then presses the ‘U’ key, the character they get is the ‘ú’.
 The selection process completes and the Alt Gr key becomes inactive (its activity LED goes off).
 If the user presses the Alt Gr key along with the Right Shift key, and then presses the ‘U’ key, the character they get is the ‘Ú’.
 The selection process then completes and the Alt Gr and Shift Right keys become inactive (their activity LEDs go off).
 Now if the user presses Alt Gr and then presses the Shift key, followed by the ‘U’ key, then they get the character ‘¥’.
 The selection process then completes and the Alt Gr and Shift keys become inactive (their activity LEDs go off).

 If a user presses the key in error and then recognizing their mistake immediately presses it again, it will cancel its selection and its LED activity light will turn off.